Skip to content

 A test frame declares its intent — and gets the deterministic defaults — with {:preset :test} (per 002 §Frame presets).
 The preset expands to three fixed entries: :fx-overrides {:rf.http/managed :rf.http/managed-canned-success} (the canonical Spec 014 HTTP fx redirected to its canned-success stub so test frames never reach the network), :drain-depth 100 (the framework default, surfaced so tooling reads "this is a test frame" from frame-meta), and :rf.cofx/mint-policy :strict.

-;; or anonymous — :preset is a record-config key, so it rides the advanced
+;; or anonymous — :preset is a record-config key on the one constructor:

 ...)